 Which One Should You Choose?

 Choosing Telegram is best for someone who wants a more polished interface and the largest group chat size available.
 With a strong mix of security, privacy and “Secret Chats,” it has a solid combination.
 That it includes “Channels” for broadcasting to larger audiences makes it a good app for quickly disseminating news and information.
+However, the knowledge that Telegram’s cloud servers can store a good amount of detail from your cloud chats is worth noting.

 When you decide to use Signal, you are likely doing so because you want to go all in on privacy.
 Signal is the most secure of the three messaging apps.
 It’s the app of choice for newsrooms around the world looking for a secure way to connect with anonymous sources.
 The biggest downside is its comparatively small audience which makes it a tough sell for groups of friends.
+As Telegram and WhatsApp feel the privacy pressure, Signal has reaped the rewards as word-of-mouth marketing does a lot of the heavy lifting for new users.